If you own or use a marine VHF radio, make sure you know the procedures for radio use

 The ACMA has produced a range of educational videos for the boating community about how, and why it is important, to operate your VHF marine radio correctly.

-The ACMA has produced a sticker showing the VHF channels available to VHF marine radio as well as a postcard providing advice on the right use of VHF marine radio.
-If you would like a supply of these, please email firstname.lastname@example.org or contact the Customer Service Centre on 1300 850 115.
+The ACMA has produced a graphic showing the VHF channels available to VHF marine radio as well as a graphic providing advice on the right use of VHF marine radio.
+Copies of the graphics are available for download at the link below.

 Review of VHF marine radio certificates of proficiency